 Cause 1: Rhinitis

 “Allergic and non-allergic rhinitis are definitely the more common causes of burning nose,” Odisho said.
-“Rhinitis” simply refers to inflammation inside the nose, and can be caused by pollen, mold, dust, irritants, temperature changes and even strong odors and perfumes.
+“Rhinitis” simply refers to inflammation inside the nasal passage, and can be caused by pollen, mold, dust, irritants, temperature changes and even strong odors and perfumes.